venicegeo/pzsvc-exec/README.md

-outGeoJson    []string  // Filenames of GeoJSON files to ingest after processing inExtAuthKey  string    // Auth key for accessing external files pzAuthKey     string    // Auth key for accessing Piazza
+outGeoJson    []string  // Filenames of GeoJSON files to ingest after processing inExtAuthKey  string    // Auth key for accessing external files pzAuthKey     string    // Auth key for accessing Piazza pzAddr        string    // URL for the targeted Pz instance
 ```

 As an example (fully functional as an input to pzsvc-ossim, other than the auth key):